passionlim/intensive/Script_Hotel.md

 ## Tell me about the hotels in your country.
 Where are they usually located?
 Do they have any special characteristics that are unique to your country?
 Give as many details as possbiel.

-Intro : Korean guesthouse
+- Intro : Korean guesthouse
-B1 : traditional door / humidity / preventing cold air
+- B1 : traditional door / humidity / preventing cold air
-B2 : roof function / preventing hot air
+- B2 : roof function / preventing hot air
+- Concl : nature-friendly

 Most hotels in Korea are built in western-style these days.
 However, in certain area such as 전주, we can experience Korean style guesthouses.